MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/twain-compatibility.md

 ---
-title: TWAIN Compatibility
+title: TWAIN compatibility
-description: TWAIN Compatibility
+description: TWAIN compatibility
-ms.date: 04/20/2017
+ms.date: 03/21/2022
 ---

-# TWAIN Compatibility
+# TWAIN compatibility

 WIA minidrivers can support other imaging architectures, such as TWAIN.
-Beginning with Windows Me, Microsoft no longer ships TWAIN data sources with Windows.
+However, Microsoft no longer ships TWAIN data sources with Windows.

 For scanner and digital camera in-box drivers, Microsoft accepts only WIA drivers.

-This section discusses TWAIN compatibility and covers the following topics:
+This section discusses TWAIN compatibility.

+## In this section

 [WIA-TWAIN Driver Design Considerations](wia-twain-driver-design-considerations.md)

 [Support for TWAIN-Compatible Applications](support-for-twain-compatible-applications.md)